halekii/TrackerJack-Tutorial/docs/source/quick_start.rst

 Blender
 #################
 #.
+Install the Addon if you haven't already
-Open Blender and :ref:`install<Blender Add-on Install>` the add-on if you haven't already.
+   * Open Blender and :ref:`install<Blender Add-on Install>.
+   * Locate the TrackerJack zip file
+   * Enable the check box to activate the add-on

     .. image:: images/BL00-Install.gif
         :alt: Install Blender Add-on